Skip to main content

 Visit Scotland | Alba

 Looking for advice and support to start, improve, grow, or promote your business?
-View our new Business Support Hub.
+View our Business Support Hub.

-The directorate is also responsible for the organisation’s Corporate Affairs function, including Policy and External Affairs.
 These teams work to enhance the profile of the visitor economy across a broad range of stakeholders and showcase our role in growing its value to Scotland.

 Key areas of focus are:

-• corporate reputation
+• corporate brand and reputation

-• strategic stakeholder engagement
+• strategic stakeholder engagement and international partnerships

-• strategic planning
+• business planning and prioritisation

-• competitive intelligence
+• competitive intelligence and horizon scanning

-• consumer and industry trends
+• consumer, market, and industry trends

-• data analysis
+• data analysis and forecasting

 • capability building